DSharpPlus/DSharpPlus/docs/articles/commands/processors/introduction.md

 their own processor, explaining which features are available and how to use them.

 ## Filter allowed processors
-The extension allows you to configure what processors are allowed to register a certain command.
+The extension allows you to configure what processors can execute a specific command.
+This is useful if you want to have commands that are only available for text or slash commands.

 There are two ways to accomplish this filtering:

-### Filter with attribute
+### Filter with the `AllowedProcessors` attribute

-Apply the `AllowedProcessor` attribute to your command and the command with all subcommands is only allowed on the given
+Apply the `AllowedProcessors` attribute to your command, specifying the allowed processors:
-processors:

 ```csharp
 [Command("debug")]